OneGHEOrg/literate-spork/README.md

   - Press Run in top right of page
   - Select Branch to run against
   - Press Run bottom right of page
-  - Validate pipeline completion and get endpoint in task "Get Service Endpoint
+  - Ensure "Validate App Endpoints" in Validate stage completed and returned responses

 Option 2 - Run via Pull Request to Main
 - [ ] Raise a PR for [literate-spork](https://github.com/mlphillips44/literate-spork) to main
 - [ ] PR build will run tests and build image prior to approval
 - [ ] PR will automatically deploy upon completion/merge of code
-- [ ] Validate pipeline completion and get endpoint in task "Get Service Endpoint"
+- [ ] Ensure "Validate App Endpoints" in Validate stage completed and returned responses